thedunnlab/SLCMA-pipeline/README.md

 A script to use for performing multiple imputation using the `mice` R package.

+- `imputation-function-v1.1.R`

+A script that includes the do.impute() function for the imputation.

 ## Who should I contact if I have questions?

 Please email us at dunnlab@mgh.harvard.edu.